St4rsh33p/Database_with_postgres/README.md

 ## ETL PROCESS

-  Once we have created the database and the tables we can start ETL PROCESS.
+  Once we have created the database and the tables we can start the ETL PROCESS.